m43/kth-dm/homework_2/README.md

 # Instructions on how to run the solution

-There are exactly one demo that can be run and that accepts three command line arguments:
+There is exactly one demo that can be run and that accepts three command line arguments:

 1. dataset path
 2. support threshold
 3. condidence threshold

 Python 3 should be installed.
 To run the demo, enter one of the commands below in terminal/cmd that is positioned in this directory (in which this README is).
+Commands are given for two different datasets.

 ## Dataset 1